Adrian-Samoticha/num_remap/README.md

 ```dart
 final y = x.remap(1, 50, 50, -100);
 ```
-is also valid and works well.
+is also valid.

 <br>

 **`remapAndClamp` method:**

-Same as `remap`, however the result is being constrained to the range `toLow`-`toHigh`.
+Same as `remap`, however, the result is being constrained to the range `toLow`-`toHigh`.

 For instance, the following code returns `1`: